 Third stop was at Quezon City Hall to get their Community Tax Certificates or commonly called “Residence Certificates” for 2009.
 Nearby was the QC Social Welfare Office.
 So they were also able to apply for their Persons With Disabilities Special ID.

-On the 15th, the students were again challenged to get their National Bureau of Investigation (NBI) Clearances.
-The head office is in Carriedo St., Quiapo, Manila.
+On the 19th, the students were again challenged to get their National Bureau of Investigation (NBI) Clearances.
+The head office is in their new location at 5th floor of Victory Central Mall in Caloocan City.
 This was pretty much a challenge for them because their subject teacher (Sir Jojo Esposa) did not allow them to go to the Courtesy/Disabled Persons Lane.
 They have to experience the same difficult task of getting it as with regular people.
 So they followed the steps on how to apply based on what they see on big billboards and doing what other people does.

 In the afternoon, deaf students living in Manila went to Manila City Hall to get their Residence Certificates and applied for PWD IDs.
 All throughout the activity, their instructor patiently guided them at a distance.